BorjaGalisteo/Rottenmeier/README.md

 Rottermeier is a PHP script that helps you to delete all these comments that you doesn't want in your videos.
 Give Rottenmeier a list of words and all comments that contain these words will be deleted.

+Who's RottenMeier?
+Fräulein Rottenmeier is Herr Sesemann's stern, unbending housekeeper.
+She is firmly in charge of running the household where Heidi has been invited to stay as companion to Herr Sesemann's invalid daughter, Clara.

 Rottenmeier was created by BorjaGalisteo.
 [Visit my channel ](http://www.youtube.com/borjagalisteo)